How to use passenger lists for family tree research

 The Scottish Emigration Database (free) contains transcripts of records of more than 21,000 passengers who embarked at Glasgow and Greenock for non-European ports between 1 January and 30 April 1923, and at other Scottish ports between 1890 and 1960.

-The Scottish Archive Network (SCAN; free) has a digital archive of Highlands and Islands passenger lists, 1852-1857.
+ScotlandsPeople has a digital archive of Highlands and Islands passenger lists, 1852-1857, which can be searched free.

 Passenger lists created overseas